UAE Residence Visa Renewal Process and Work Visa Cancellation: Complete Guide

 - Renewing the underlying MOHRE work permit (this triggers the renewal of the residence visa eligibility)

-- Paying the MOHRE work permit renewal fee (approximately AED 500 to AED 1,200 depending on the company's classification tier)
+- Paying the MOHRE work permit renewal fee according to the company's classification and the current fee schedule

-- Initiating the ICP application for the renewed residence visa stamping
+- Initiating the application with the relevant residency authority (ICP or GDRFA Dubai) for the renewed residence visa

 The employee's responsibilities: